cogentcore/cogent/README.md

 * add Navigate menu?

 * add all the other languages: C, C++, python, etc

-* john will come up with keyboard shortcuts for other examples

 * relative path links ../../../etc should work better